innovyze/Open-Source-Support/02 InfoAsset Manager/01 Ruby/0022 Rename Exported Image & Attachment Files/Readme.md

 The script is designed to prevent overwriting of files by means of renaming a file to a filename already in use within the folder.
 If this happens, the Script Output will show a log the current and proposed filenames for your separate investigation.
-We cannot be held liable if the scriptdoes overwrite files incorrectly when run.
+We cannot be held liable if the script does overwrite any files.

 ## Renaming Already Exported Files